-Heartburn is a painful burning sensation in your chest, which can move upward your throat and neck.
-This is a common symptom of a variety of medical conditions, including GERD, acid reflux and pregnancy.
-Heartburn typically comes on quickly and easily, with no warning at all.
-People experience heartburn throughout their lives, but for some people heartburn attacks can come suddenly and severely.
-Heartburn typically occurs after a meal or at bedtime.
-Sometimes heartburn occurs when you are lying down, too, but this isn’t normal.
+Heartburn is a severe burning sensation that starts in your chest and spreads to your throat and neck.
+This is a common symptom of GERD, acid reflux, and pregnancy, among other medical issues.
+Heartburn usually strikes suddenly and unexpectedly, with no warning.
+Heartburn affects everyone at some point in their lives, but for some people, it can strike unexpectedly and severely.
+Heartburn usually happens after a meal or before going to bed.
+Heartburn can also happen when you’re lying down, although this isn’t usual.

-Heartburn symptoms often include a burning feeling in the chest that begins to rise to the level of your shoulders.
-This can be accompanied by difficulty swallowing.
-You might have a sour taste in your throat or trouble talking.
-Heartburn typically disappears as the stomach acid and food move out of your body, providing you with a soothing feeling.
-However, if your heartburn is persistent, more severe symptoms may appear such as hoarseness, trouble breathing and pain in the chest area.
+A burning sensation in the chest that rises to the level of your shoulders is a common sign of heartburn.
+This can be accompanied by swallowing difficulties.
+You may experience a sour taste in your mouth or difficulty speaking.
+Heartburn usually subsides when stomach acid and food pass through your body, leaving you with a relaxing sensation.
+If your heartburn persists, you may experience more serious symptoms such as hoarseness, difficulty breathing, and chest pain.

-Heartburn typically feels like a burning pain behind the breastbone, behind the sternum or upper right side of your abdomen.
-There is usually a sour taste in the throat.
-Other symptoms may include a sore throat, hoarseness, earaches and pressure.
-A person with GERD might have trouble swallowing, coughing and wheezing.
-There are some people who experience heartburn only when they have food or liquid in the mouth, but most people experience it with no food or liquid in their mouth at all.
+Heartburn is characterized by a burning sensation behind the breastbone, behind the sternum, or in the upper right part of the belly.
+The throat frequently has a sour flavor to it.
+Sore throat, hoarseness, earaches, and pressure are all possible symptoms.
+A person suffering with GERD may have difficulty swallowing, coughing, or wheezing.
+Some people only get heartburn when they have food or drink in their mouth, but the majority of people get it when they don’t have any food or liquid in their mouth at all.